Registered mail: History

 William Dockwra's 1680s London Penny Post also recorded all details on letters accepted for onward transmission, but unlike the General Post Office, gave compensation for losses.

 The registration of letters as known today was introduced in 1841 in Great Britain.
 The letter had to be enclosed within a large sheet of green paper.
 The green sheet was addressed to the Post Office where the recipient lived.
 The green sheet was then used as a receipt and was returned to the office of origin after delivery.
-On 1 July 1858 the green sheet was replaced by a green silk ribbon and shortly afterwards by a green linen tape.
+On 1 July 1858 the green sheet was replaced by a green silk ribbon and shortly afterward by a green linen tape.
 In 1870 the tape was replaced by green string.
 On the introduction of postal stationery registration envelopes in 1878 the string was replaced by printed blue crossed lines.
 The blue crossed lines have survived on registered letters to the present day.

-By country

 Canada

 Canada Post's Registered Mail service provides the sender with a mailing receipt, and upon delivery of the item, with the delivery date and a copy of the signature of the addressee or the addressee's representative.
 Registered Mail may include lettermail, documents, valuables, and literature for the blind, but does not include parcels.